WestPeakResearch/WestPeakWebsite/src/content/Home/hiring.md

 # Join Us

 Learn with a group of passionate like-minded individuals.
-Hiring for the 2023-2024 academic year will begin late August 2023.
+Hiring for the 2023-2024 academic year is open now.